Finding a professional building contractor

 Someone who did a good job tiling your neighbour’s bathroom isn’t necessarily the right person to build your rear extension.
 You want to find a company that routinely does the kind of project you want done.
 You don’t want them to use you as a guinea pig.

 7. Check licenses, complaints and litigation history

-Whilst we do our best to endorse our contractors, not everyone is so complaint outside of us.
-Its important to check resolution history, credit checks and insurance documents to start.
-Directors with numerous liquidated companies is a red flag.
-If they can’t be found online either or across social media pages is also suspicious especially in today’s market.
+Whilst we do our best to endorse our contractors, not everyone is so compliant outside of us.
+It’s important to check resolution history, credit checks and insurance documents to start.
+Directors with numerous liquidated companies are a red flag.
+If they either can’t be found online or across social media pages, this is also suspicious – especially in today’s market.

 8. Check references

-Talk to clients both past and presence for a real understanding of how the contractor performs.
+Talk to clients both past and present for a real understanding of how the contractor performs.
 Whilst Construction Supermarket can provide feedback on each registered contractor, outside of our walls its important to get real feedback.
-A phone call is never enough, site visit!
+A phone call is never enough, visit a site!
 Check the work being carried out and ask questions.